Many people could benefit from a life insurance policy but still choose not to purchase one. Learn why they should give life insurance another look.

 Those situations and many more have prompted a lot of people to put "buy life insurance" at the bottom of their to-do lists—assuming it ever made it onto these lists to begin with.

-As was mentioned earlier, though, you never know when something unfortunate or unexpected could happen to you, so if there are people in your life who depend on your income, you should make life insurance a priority again as soon as you're able.
+But you never know when something unfortunate or unexpected could happen to you.
+So if there are people in your life who depend on your income, you should make life insurance a priority again as soon as you can.

 All sorts of studies have found that one of the main reasons people don't purchase life insurance is that they're confused by all of the varieties and options that are made available to them during the buying process.